Fl1pSyde/fl1ps-dots/README.md

 # fl1ps-dots
-These are my dotfiles for hyprland.
-If you don't like hyprland, GTFO.
+These are my dotfiles.
+If you don't like what I use, GTFO.

-You will need bibata-modern-ice, waypaper and waybar.
+You will need bibata-modern-ice, waypaper, kitty and waybar.
 Unzip hyprfile.zip to ~/.config.
-If you already have a hypr file, please delete it to mitigate issues.
+If you already have files for these in .config or dotfiles, please delete the old file to mitigate issues.